Rocky Boy's Indian Reservation: Religious institutions

 The Chippewa follow the peace pipe religion, rooted in the Grand Lodge or Mediwiwin society.
 They do not accept the use of peyote in their rites.
-The Chippewa reject all forms of Christianity.
 The grand lodge tradition is tightly held; it takes a lifetime for qualified members to learn all four levels of the society.

-While most of the Chippewa-Cree are Christian, some members of the tribe have maintained traditional spiritual beliefs and cultural ceremonies/activities.
+While most of the Chippewa Cree are Christian, some members of the tribe have maintained traditional spiritual beliefs and cultural ceremonies/activities.
 The traditional Thirst Dance, more commonly known as the Sun Dance, is held the first week of July.
-The annual Pow-Wow is held the first week of August.
+The annual powwow is held the first week of August.
 Other cultural events are held throughout the year, including an annual Christmas Dance, round dances, ceremonial feasts, revived cultural ceremonies, and cultural camps.

 Feeling displaced in Rocky Boy, the Chippewa have continued to practice their traditions on Hill 57, outside Great Falls, Montana.
 The practices had centered around Mary Chippewa Gopher, whose spiritual name was "Iron Claw Bear Woman".
 She was the niece of Chief Rocky Boy.
 Her father, Charles Chippewa or Walking Stone, was the brother to the chief.
 Mary Chippewa married Jim Gopher, or Loud Thunder.

 (notation: In the BIA technical report on the Little Shell: "the Chippewa included a small and distinct group, centered around the Gopher family, some of whom are still resident of "hill 57" today.
 This group claimed descent from a Chippewa chief from the Great Lakes area.
 They were identified in the studies of the "Hill 57" as descendants of a Chippewa band from the Great Lakes, unrelated to the Little Shell families, Turtle Mountain, or the bands on the Rocky Boy's reservation).
 This is accurate in the sense that the Chippewa were not related to the Little Bear Cree who also occupied the reservation since it was established.

 Currently the four levels of teachings of the sweat lodge are held by descendants of Robert Gopher, who was the youngest son of Jim and Mary Chippewa Gopher.
-The family are not the only ones to carry the intricate teachings and knowledge of their predecessors.
+The family are not the only ones to carry the teachings and knowledge of their predecessors.

 Various Christian churches have become established at the reservation.
 The Evangelical Lutheran Church in America has a mission, Our Saviour's Lutheran Church.
 Toward the end of 1999, Rev. Joseph W. Bailey Sr. was joined by Christian youth groups from around the country; together they built a new sanctuary and outdoor chapel, and started work on a retreat center.

 In December 2019 the original St. Mary's Catholic Church burnt down.
 In June 2021 the community held a groundbreaking ceremony to start the rebuild of the new church.

 The Baptist mission church was established in late 1999.
 The church building was erected in June 2002.
 The Rocky Boy Assembly of God Church is self-governing and self-supporting.
 Eric and Amanda Reed have shared the senior pastor in Rocky Boy in the Spring of 2006.